xnd-project/arrayviews/README.md

 2. Results in the parenthesis correspond to objects with nulls or nans.
 No attempts are made to convert nans to nulls.
 3. Test arrays are 64-bit float arrays of size 51200.

-## Matrix of supported array views - CUDA device memory
+## Supported array views - CUDA device memory

 <!--START arrayviews.cuda-support_kernel TABLE-->
 <table style="width:100%">